Death discussions 'taboo' for many in UK, survey finds

 The chief executive of both organisations, Claire Henry, said: "Dying is one of life's few certainties, but many of us appear to be avoiding discussing it or in denial altogether.

-"Talking more openly about dying and planning ahead is in everyone's interests."'Fear of the unknown'
+"Talking more openly about dying and planning ahead is in everyone's interests."

 The survey also suggests about four fifths of the public believe people are uncomfortable discussing dying and death.

 And 51% of respondents said they had not made their partner aware of their end of life wishes.